eliashaeussler/cache-warmup/README.md

 $ cache-warmup --repeat-after 300
 ```

+> [!IMPORTANT]
-> ⚠️ If cache warmup fails, the command fails immediately and is not repeated.
+> If cache warmup fails, the command fails immediately and is not repeated.
 > To continue in case of failures, the [`--allow-failures`](#--allow-failures)
 > command option must be passed as well.